mozilla/pkipolicy/rootstore/policy.md

 *   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5][WebTrust-EV]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-*   Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
-*   "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
 *   “Trust Service Providers practice” in ETSI EN 319 411-1 v1.1.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],